MEDrefer/medrefer-api/sections/practitioners.md

 * accept_terms_at Date
 * practice_id Integer

-optional:
+Optional:

 * languages - array of languages - specified as: [{name: "Language Name"}, {name: "Another language"}]
 * disciplines - array of disciplines - specified as: [{name: "Discipline Name"}, {name: "Another Discipline"}]
 * ??? languages and disciplines are supported in the api, but requires languages and disciplines to be loaded in the database first.
 Perhaps it should be an undocumented feature ??
 * hpi_i String
-* interests String a comma seperated list of interests
+* interests String - a comma separated list of interests
 * mobile String
 * phone String
 * registering_body String